NEW: Serbia: "Many cities and villages ... are completely under water"

-At least 13 people in Serbia and 13 in Bosnia and Herzegovina are dead after epic flooding
+At least 13 people dead in Bosnia and Herzegovina, government says

-The Red Cross says shifting landmines could endanger rescuers and residents
+The Red Cross says surfacing landmines could endanger rescuers and residents

 “A vast number of landslides have worsened the situation and relief efforts,” the Red Cross said, describing the rains as the “worst floods in more than a century.”